autonomoussoftware/metronome-wallet-desktop/README.md

 }
 ```

-The, start the wallet setting the proper environment variable:
+Then, start the wallet setting the proper environment variable as follows:

 ```bash
 REACT_APP_ETH_CHAIN=ropsten npm run dev